typh15/MessageApplication/README.md

 # Messaging App

-A full-stack messaging application, THAT IS VERY MUCH INCOMPLETE, built with .NET 9 backend and React Native/Expo frontend.
-Send and receive messages in real-time with multi-platform support for Android, iOS, and Web.
+A full-stack messaging application built with .NET 9 backend and React Native/Expo frontend.
+Create and join message boards, send and receive messages with real-time polling across Android, iOS, and Web platforms.

 ## Project Structure